How Does Dental Insurance Work? A Complete Guide

 Dental benefits are vital to your overall health and well-being.
 All dental plans cover preventive procedures and basic/major restorative procedures.
 However, cosmetic services are not covered.
 Network dentists are less expensive.

-There are annual coverage maximums, which limit the amount of money your dental plan will pay for services within a term.
+Annual coverage maximums limit the amount of money your dental plan will pay for services within a term.
 In addition, you will have to pay deductibles, coinsurance, and copay.
 This should be factored into your budget, as your dental coverage should be affordable.

 Dental Insurance FAQs